zerotier/ZeroTierOne/netcon/README.md

     curl http://NETCON.INSTANCE.IP:8080/README.md

 Replace *NETCON.INSTANCE.IP* with the IP address that *zerotier-netcon-service* was assigned on the virtual network.
 (This is the same IP you pinged in your first test.)
 If everything works, you should get back a copy of ZeroTier One's main README.md file.

+# Unit Tests

+To run unit tests:

+1) Set up your own network, use its network id as follows:

+2) Place a blank network config file in the *netcon/docker-test* directory (e.g. "e5cd7a9e1c5311ab.conf")
+ - This will be used to inform test-specific scripts what network to use for testing

+After you've created your network and placed its blank config file in *netcon/docker-test* run the following to perform unit tests for httpd:

+	./build.sh httpd
+	./test.sh httpd

+It's useful to note that the keyword *httpd* in this example is merely a substring for a test name, this means that if we replaced it with *x86_64* or *fc23*, it would run all unit tests for *x86_64* systems or *Fedora 23* respectively.

+# Anatomy of a unit test

+A) Each unit test's will:
+ - temporarily copy all ZeroTier binaries files into local directory
+ - build test container
+ - build monitor container
+ - remove temporary files
+ - run each container and perform test and monitoring specified in *netcon_entrypoint.sh* and *monitor_entrypoint.sh*

+B) Results will be written to the *netcon/docker-test/_results/* directory
+ - Results will be a combination of raw and formatted dumps to files whose names reflect the test performed
+ - In the event of failure, *FAIL.* will be appended to the result file's name
+  - (e.g. FAIL.my_application_1.0.2.x86_64)
+ - In the event of success, *OK.* will be appended